andre-maree/Microflow/README.md

 ## Example Workflow JSON of Test1_WorkflowExecution -> GetStartedWorkflow():

 Four steps 1 to 4.
-Step 1 has children steps 2 and 3, and step 4 has steps 2 and 3 as parents.
+Step 1 has child steps 2 and 3, and step 4 has steps 2 and 3 as parents.
 Steps 2 and 3 will wait for step 1 to complete and then execute in parallel (siblings).
 Step 4 will wait for both steps 2 and 3 to complete.
 Every step in this example will do an http post call to https://reqbin.com/echo/post, as specified by "default_post_url" in the MergeFields collection.
 There is no webhooks enabled on any steps, this is just a simplistic example to start with:
 ```json
 {
   "WorkflowName": "Myflow_ClientX2",